curl/curl/docs/ECH.md

   ("aliasMode") - the current code takes no account of that at all.
 One could envisage implementing the equivalent of following CNAMEs in such cases, but it is not clear if that'd be a good plan.
-(As of now, chrome browsers do not seem to have any support for that "aliasMode" and we've not checked Firefox for that recently.)
+(As of now, chrome browsers do not seem to have any support for that "aliasMode" and we have not checked Firefox for that recently.)

 - We have not investigated what related changes or additions might be needed